BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 If a function $y(t)$ contains no frequencies higher than $f$ hertz, it is completely determined by giving its ordinates at a series of points spaced $1/(2f)$ seconds apart.
 ````

-Aliasing can also generate frequencies that are not really there.
+Aliasing can also generate frequencies that are not truly present.
-The sample rate has to more than double the highest frequncy of the sampled signal to avoid aliasing.
+To avoid aliasing, the sampling rate must be more than twice the highest frequency of the sampled signal.

 ````{admonition} Aliasing
 :name: def-aliasing